Skip to main content

 Cost: Free

-Kode with Klossy is a two-week summer coding camp specifically designed for girls, gender-nonconforming, and trans students ages 13-18.
+Kode with Klossy is a two-week summer coding camp specifically designed for girls and gender expansive students ages 13-18.
 Program participants will focus on one of four topics: web development, mobile apps, artificial intelligence/machine learning, and data science.
 Kode with Klossy is being held both online and in person.
+In-person camps are available in:

 Dates: Varies